infor-design/enterprise/src/components/calendar/readme.md

 - ends - The date/time when the event ends
 - type - The eventType key, this must have a match in the eventTypes array
 - isAllDay - Determines if the event is all day or not
+- color - Normally the color is determined by the eventType color.
+But you can override this by providing a hex value starting with the `#`.
+Where possible its recommended to use a color in range 0-1 in the color palette.
+This has the side effect that the legend wont be correct for this event.
+- borderColor - Normally the borderColor on the left is determined by the eventType color.
+But you can override this by providing a hex value starting with the `#`.
+Where possible its recommended to use a color in range 9-10 in the color palette or the hex code of the theme alert colors.
+This has the side effect that the legend wont be correct for this event.

-The event types is a seperate data structure that looks like this:
+The event types is a separate data structure that looks like this:

 ```JSON
 {